Getting a Let's Encrypt cert for pfSense web UI

 • This was the most clutch for me, reminding me that I needed a VirtualHost entry on the server that matched the hostname Let’s Encrypt was trying to access.
 Without this lanwebhost was defaulting to the default host config, which, even though the absolute path to the challenge response file was the same for both default host and the VirtualHost host.bar.youdomain.tld, the default server would not respond with the file.
 Once there was a properly named VirtualHost, life was good.

-Hopefully at this point, your browser has stopped complaining, and there’s no more screenshot
+Hopefully at this point, your browser has stopped complaining, and there’s no more of this kind of thing, below! screenshot

 comments powered by Disqus